 That’s right.
 It’s very much in line with that, to talk about how a society does things and not judge them at all.
 If you were an anthropologist studying cannibals, there would be no disapproval of their eating habits.
 That’s something that’s hard for most people to fathom, just as it would be hard for most businesses to hire someone who answers the telephone by saying, “He ain’t got no business today.”

 Will you tell me the names of a couple contemporary fiction writers of whom you’re a fan?

 I don’t read as much fiction as I should, although I have a large collection of fiction.
 I also tend not to read contemporary things.
 I spend a lot of time reading classics.
 But I like David Foster Wallace.
 I like Larry McMurtry.
 I find myself staying away from the best sellers of the day.
 For me, anything that is currently the rage is something I have absolutely nothing to do with.
 I kind of wait until books are at least ten years old to look at them.
-I have no knowledge of the New York Times best-seller list.
+I have no knowledge of the

 You’re not missing much, believe me.

-I just bought The Collected Works of Joseph Conrad, and I want to read that.
+, and I want to read that.